jeanCarloMachado/vim-toop/README.md

 when you add new text objects you get all operations for free.
 This is the most native way of extending your Vim.

-This plugins complement toop nicely by allowing you to create new text objects:
+These plugins complement toop nicely by allowing you to create new text objects:

  - [kana/vim-textobj-user](https://github.com/kana/vim-textobj-user): easily create your own text objects
  - [kana/vim-textobj-function](https://github.com/kana/vim-textobj-function): treats a function as a text object